ItsLacuna/Lilith/README.md

-# Lilith
+# Lilith Project
-My first Github Pages Repository
+A Discord Bot